chipcullen/chipcullen_com/src/posts/how-to-add-a-dynamic-social-image-to-eleventy-with-cloudinary.md

 {% endraw %}
 ```

+This template contains a reference to a Cloudinary URL that injects the title of our social post as an overlay, which the Cloudinary API will impose, on-the-fly, into a final image.

 ## How did we get here?

 *   Exploring a lot of permutations in the Cloudinary advanced Editor